risdenk/risdenk.github.io/_posts/2018-02-07-hdf-ambari-mpack-upgrades.md

 ### Fixing HDF 3.0.2 MPack and Ambari 2.6.1
 I fixed the broken configurations with `configs.py` which ships with Ambari Server.
 There doesn't seem to be any negative residual effects but no promises there won't be more problems down the road.

 **Disclaimer: This is from HDF 3.0.2 MPack and Ambari 2.6.1 upgrading from HDF 3.0.1 and Ambari 2.5.1.
-This worked in my use case and cannot guarantee this will work in all cases.**
+This worked in my use case and I cannot guarantee this will work in all cases.**

 [`fix_broken_hdf_configs.sh`]({{ "/static/posts/2018-02-07/fix_broken_hdf_configs.sh" | relative_url }})
 ```bash